zwecrab/NPU/A7_Distillation_Get_Smaller_Get_Faster/README.md

 ### Features:
 - Input box for user comment
 - Model prediction displayed clearly
+- Set best performance model (`Odd-Layer`) as the default model in the application, other models can be selected as per user decision.
 - Allow user to select trained models with low-latency inference

 ### Live Demo: